drarwood/bgex/README.md

 Note the respective `.bgi` is required and expected to be in the same directory as the `.bgen` file.

 ### Variant file
-This file should contain at least the chromosome, bp-position, allele1, allele2.
+This tab-delimited file should contain at least the chromosome, bp-position, allele1, allele2.
 A 5th column may be provided that specifies the beta or log(OR) aligned to allele1.
 The 5th column will only be used if `--pscore` specified:
 ```
 1	4414033	C	T	0.006406851
 1	7821917	C	CT	0.006961472